Our mission

 Only 620 dads took the government's Paid Parental Leave (PPL) scheme between June 2016 and March 2017

 Note: Any reference to products, organisations, publications or policies on this site are not paid or driven by monetary interest.
-These are purely opinion from my own experiences and personal research that I hope others might find helpful, insightful or interesting.
+These are purely opinions from my own experiences and personal research that I hope others might find helpful, insightful or interesting.
 I hope you will share your thoughts, be inspired to find the right balance in your life and encourage your organisation and government representatives to support others in doing the same.